Integrationskurs: Extra-linguistic learning objectives

-To participate in social life, the authors of the curriculum framework required interaction of linguistic, intercultural, and strategic skills.
+The authors of the curriculum framework required a combination of linguistic, intercultural, and strategic skills for participation in social life.
 Therefore, before naming the learning objectives on a linguistic level, aspects of intercultural competence (example: "Is sensitized to culturally different communication practices in offices and authorities and can align one's actions accordingly.") and regional knowledge in the "Focus on Interculturality" and in the "Focus Country Studies".

 Strategic competencies show up in dealing with knowledge deficits, competence gaps, and the use of learning techniques.
 Some of these are placed in the overarching communication areas of "dealing with the migration situation" (example: "dealing with knowledge divergence and gaps in skills") and "dealing with one's language learning" (example: "developing and expanding reading skills").

 Practical implementation

-For the most effective use possible, the target group (primarily test developers, textbook authors, and course planners) must observe the following:
+For the most effective use, the target group (primarily test developers, textbook authors, and course planners) must observe the following: